|Assistant director for audit and assurance, Stuart Cutts, tells us why internal controls on payments are so important|

-- Always question any request to change payee details regardless of the source or circumstance, even if the request comes from someone more senior in your organisation or has already passed through other internal departments.
+- Question any request to change payee details regardless of the source or circumstance, even if the request comes from someone more senior in your organisation or has already passed through other internal departments.

-- Always independently verify the request through established channels.
+- Independently verify the request through established channels.
 Do not trust contact details contained within the request.
 If the request is received over the phone, end the call and attempt to re-connect with the individual through the creditor’s main switchboard number.

-- Never assume that a request is safe because a colleague trusts the source.
+- Assume that a request is safe because a colleague trusts the source.
 It is the responsibility of the person changing the creditor details to verify that the request is genuine.

-- Never allow yourself to be pressured into bypassing agreed verification processes and procedures.
+- Allow yourself to be pressured into bypassing agreed verification processes and procedures.